mstrlaw/mstrlaw/src/posts/2021-12-12-moving-from-gridsome-to-metalsmith.md

 <p class="u-ImageDescription">Lighthouse scores for the Gridsome version.
 Not too shabby.</p>

 Yeah not bad.
 But the TTI was still high, floating around 2-4 seconds.
-Also, how much data are we downloading just for this simple website? <a href="https://tools.pingdom.com/" target="_blank">Pingdom Tools has the answer (with Tokyo as the test location):
+Also, how much data are we downloading just for this simple website? <a href="https://tools.pingdom.com/" target="_blank">Pingdom Tools</a> has the answer (with Tokyo as the test location):

 ![A screenshot of Pingdom Tools website speed test tool for the Gridsome version.](/static/images/old_pingdom_tokyo-min.jpg "Pingdom Tools website speed test scores for the Gridsome version.")